Studio Etiquette/FAQs

 Can people see me dancing in class from the street?

 We are downstairs/lower level and there are no outside windows for people to see through.
+We also do not permit spectators inside the studio to watch classes.
+Your privacy is assured.

 May I try a class before committing to a course?

 You can register in advance for a single class.
 Cost is $25 plus HST for a 1 hour class.
 And $35 plus HST for a 90 minute class.
 No walk-ins.
 Advance registration only.
-There are no refunds or transfers for no shows.
+There are no refunds or transfers on no shows.

 How do I register for my classes?

-Refund Policy
+Refund Terms

 Absolutely no refunds, transfers, extensions, carry-overs, credits on classes, workshops, or unused classes including drop-ins.
 Once you are registered all sales are final.
 You must use your classes during the session which you are registered for or you lose your unused classes.